← Back to blog

 • Advise on party obligations and timings

-Examiners test this distinction repeatedly — you need to know precisely what legal effects flow from completion and when remedies become available.
+SQE1 questions may test this distinction repeatedly — you need to know precisely what legal effects flow from completion and when remedies become available.

 Key patterns to watch for: